KleinBuli/KleinBuli/README.md

 ## 👋 About Me

-- ❤️ » Admin of AntikiaMC.de
+- ❤️ » Admin of KleinerGedankeNET
 - ⌨️ » Mostly doing Java
 - 📚 » CyberSecurity Student at DHBW Mannheim